SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 # Terminology / short forms

-Here are some terminology that this guide may use:
+Here are some terminologies that this guide may use:

 - launch: click the icon on your phone's desktop and open the app